Updated 18th November 2019

 For those asking – the winding up order is for the current owner to address but none of the above is prohibited by this and though whilst there are no guarantees (liquidation remains a possible threat as it always has) there is faith in the process involving the FA as a next and ultimate next step for our future.
 In a timely fashion.

-We can confirm though that the ground is protected as an Asset of Community Value.
-And that the Mayor of Greater Manchester today (27th September) passed an emergency motion to support all of the above.
+We can confirm that the ground is protected as an Asset of Community Value.
+And that the Mayor of Greater Manchester passed an emergency motion on 27th September to support our plan.
 Our efforts continue to have the support of all 10 boroughs of Greater Manchester.

 Bury FC only dies if we walk away and we’re not walking away.